olulesi/project-2/README.md

 * How to apply animations and transitions using only keyframes.
 * Pair programming - benefits of bouncing ideas off each other and learning from one another
 * Time management in order to reach MVP within the short timeframe
-* How to handle a Hackaton time pressured situation: with frequent short breaks and leaning on other people for help when needed
+* How to handle a Hackaton time pressured situation: with frequent short breaks and leaning on other people for help when needed.
-*